pkivolowitz/nh/README.md

 There are no doors in PNH.
 You're roaming underground caverns.

+This also means there are no secret doors.

+You can still block critters from entering a room using the more general *blocking spell* which makes it difficult or impossible for critters to cross into.

 *Design Note:* Doors in NetHack were, in our view, mostly a time wasting nuisance.
+We have chosen to remove them entirely.

 ## Illumination